Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 Red Flag 2 - Before/after images that create unrealistic expectations

 What’s the issue?
-AHPRA treats images/photos as advertising; they must not be false, misleading or deceptive or create an unreasonable expectation of benefit.
-The Medical Board’s cosmetic surgery guidance shows how poor‑quality or glamorised before/after sets breach the rules (lighting, posture, editing, emojis, lifestyle shots, outcome hype).
+AHPRA treats images/photos as advertising; they must not be misleading or create an unreasonable expectation of benefit.
+The Medical Board’s cosmetic surgery guidance shows how poor-quality or glamorised before/after sets breach the rules (lighting, posture, editing, emojis, lifestyle shots, outcome hype).

 Do this instead: